hannesdelbeke/brain/Unity scoped registries.md

 When you add your own scoped registry.
 The packages in it will show in the Package Manager.
-You can also use the [[unity asset searcher]] to search and install your custom packages.
+You can also use the [[unity asset searcher]] to search and install your custom packages. installed packages and custom scopes are both added to the [[Unity project manifest]]

 example scoped registry [source](https://gist.github.com/keijiro/f8c7e8ff29bfe63d86b888901b82644c)
 - Name: `Keijiro`